Accumulation play, part two

-In many cases if one checks the tape / Level 2 on accumulation, there won't be any noticeable large buyer present on bid.
+In many cases, if one checks the tape / Level 2 on accumulation, there won't be any noticeable large buyer present on the bid.
 MM will smartly distribute his bids over time without displaying size (or multiple larger buyers).
-What usually tells the story is delta volume itself, basically, delta on selling might be deep in red trough entire structure, but the lows of the structure are holding well, showing that hidden buyer has been absorbing, or just smartly placing the size on bid over time without drawing too much attention.
+What usually tells the story is delta volume itself.
+The delta on selling might be deep in red through the entire structure, but the lows of the structure are holding well, showing that hidden buyer has been absorbing or just smartly placing the size on bid over time without drawing too much attention.

-Delta volume will help displaying absorption activity in certain cases, but statistically it is less than 20% cases where the delta will stand out and delivering some useful information.
-(Role of delta indicator has been explained on other blog article).
+Delta volume will help to displaydisplay absorption activity in certain cases, but statistically,, it is less than 20% of cases where the delta will deliver some useful information.
+(Role of delta indicator has been explained in another blog article).

-Ideally delta should display lots of selling into bid (delta is red and droping) but the price is not creating lower lows, as it shows large player(s) is placing a bucket under the price to absorb.
+Ideally, the delta should display lots of selling into bid (delta is red and dropping), while the price is not creating lower lows, as it shows the large player(s) is placing a bucket under the price to absorb.

 Example of where delta showed absorption into the bid during the accumulation process: